Kunkurawa

 Kunkurawa is a ward located in Kano state Nigeria's Ajingi Local Government Area.
 About 60 kilometers, or 37 miles, away from Kunkurawa.
 Kukurawa and Abuja, the capital of Nigeria, are separated by around 365 km (227 mi).

 The Postcode of the area is 713103.

 Climate

 At Kunkurawa the year-round heat is accompanied by a partly overcast dry season and a muggy wet season.
-The average annual temperature is 23°F to 35°F and rises above 107°F.